mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

 - CUSTOM(14) = KC_FCTOG (default: Fn2+V) Fn layer Color Toggle
 - CUSTOM(15) = KC_LBMAC (default Mac Only: Fn1+Q) Lock and Blank Mac

-## Keychron Fatory Reset and LED Test
+## Keychron Factory Reset and LED Test

 - Hold Fn+J+Z for 4 seconds to factory reset (will clear eeprom but will not remove this firmware)
     - All LEDs will flash red to show reset is occurring
-    - NOTE: User must use VIA to remove LTTOG custom keycode from Fn+Z (make Fn+Z transparent or Z) before doing factory reset.
-The LTTOG custom keycode will automatically return after factory reset is complete.
+    - NOTE: User must use VIA to remove KC_LTTOG custom keycode from Fn+Z (make Fn+Z transparent or Z) before doing factory reset.
+The KC_LTTOG custom keycode will automatically return after factory reset is complete.

 - Hold Fn+Right+Home for 4 seconds to enable factory LED test
     - All LEDs will turn bright white